Long- and Short-Term Health Effects & Dangers of Cocaine Use

 • Bizarre, erratic, and even violent behavior.

-Cocaine use can lead to more severe medical complications including sudden death in both naïve and regular users; most frequent are cardiovascular issues, including chest pain, arrhythmia (e.g., irregular heartbeat), and heart attack.8,9 Drinking alcohol along with cocaine use intensifies and prolongs cocaine’s cardiovascular effects.7 Neurological problems can include seizures, strokes, and coma.9 Cocaine use is also associated with gastrointestinal woes due to reduced blood flow, including abdominal pain and nausea, and continued use may lead to tears and ulcerations throughout the GI system.9
+Drinking alcohol along with cocaine use intensifies and prolongs cocaine’s cardiovascular effects.7 Neurological problems can include seizures, strokes, and coma.9 Cocaine use is also associated with gastrointestinal woes, due to reduced blood flow, including abdominal pain and nausea, and continued use may lead to tears and ulcerations throughout the GI system.9

-Getting Help for Cocaine Abuse and Addiction
+Getting Help for Cocaine Addiction

 If you or a loved one struggles with cocaine addiction, recovery is possible.
 There are a variety of evidence-based treatment options you could choose from.10

-Treatment can be applied in a variety of settings, and typically involves a combination of detox, behavioral therapy, psychoeducation, and peer support.10 Backed by many years of scientific research, these interventions have been shown to help patients not only get sober, but remain in long-term recovery.
+Treatment can be applied in a variety of settings and typically involves a combination of detox, behavioral therapy, psychoeducation, and peer support.10 Backed by many years of scientific research, these interventions have been shown to help patients not only get sober, but remain in long-term recovery.

-You can access more resources for helping a loved one with an addiction.
+Here, you can access more resources for helping a loved one with an addiction.

 Treatment Options for Cocaine Addiction